isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

 reference model for other Chinese cities/areas.

 ![Sino-Singapore Tianjin Eco-city](/images/ch7-pwcs-tianjin.jpg)
-<captiom>Pneumatic Waste Conveyance System (PWCS) collection bins at a residential development in the SSTEC Photo: Eco-city Administrative Committee</caption>
+<caption>Pneumatic Waste Conveyance System (PWCS) collection bins at a residential development in the SSTEC Photo: Eco-city Administrative Committee</caption>

 Another good example is the Singapore-Japan
 E-waste Management Forum organised by